 New you!
 We’re so thankful that old perceptions of beauty and what women should look like have been given the boot.
 Because, tired.
 It’s time to embrace your quirks, freckles – and even acne – and just do you.
-Going out and rocking your acne à la models on the runway may be a hard sell, but caking on make-up just makes it worse – don’t get us started on the perception that freckles must be covered under layers of foundation.
+Going out and rocking your acne à la models on the runway may be a hard sell, but caking on make-up just makes it worse.
 Wear two lipstick colours at once, mix trends and even let that smudgy eye make-up slide.
 Even the models on the runway are loosening up.
 We say do you, boo!

 Which new-school beauty trends have you been adapting?